 (b) Jesus uttered these words, and meant by them that the parousia would take place within the lifetimes of those present.
-In this he was, of course, mistaken.
+If so, he was, of course, mistaken.

 (d) Some think that Jesus the generation which would be alive at the time of which he was speaking.
 In other words, he was indicating that the events associated with the parousia would take place within the span of one generation.
-But we can be pretty certain the the phrase, ‘this generation’ refers to the generation alive at the time that Jesus was speaking.
-And, on his lips, the phrase usually has negative connotations (Mk 8:38; Lk 11:29,32; cf. Deut 1:35; 32:5).
+But we can be pretty certain the the phrase, ‘this generation’ refers to the generation alive at the time that Jesus was speaking (so Brooks, Strauss, and many others).
+Moreover, on his lips, the phrase usually has negative connotations (Mk 8:38; Lk 11:29,32; cf. Deut 1:35; 32:5).

 To what, then, is Jesus referring when he speaks of ‘all these things’?
 He has been answering the disciples question about the destruction of the temple and associated events, Mk 13:1-4.
 He is saying that the temple would be destroyed within the present generation.
 And this was fulfilled in August AD70, when the temple was destroyed by the Romans.

 A ‘generation’, in Jewish thought, was reckoned to be a period of 40 years.
 And that was pretty much the interval between the time Jesus spoke these words and the time of the destruction of Jerusalem.